xfrigy00/uav_landing/README.md

 Starting detectors, individual echoes for detector poses, and the algorithm consisting of an action server and an action client by moving to file `uav_landing/start` and the following command `./start.sh`

 Stopping the algorithm and all other sessions is possible with `tmux kill-server` and stopping only a specific session with `tmux kill-session`

+For the packages to work properly, it is necessary to use `colcon build` for the workspace and `source` packages in file `~/.bashrc` or in every terminal.
+In case of problems with the `colcon build` command of the basler package, it is advisable to study document `Interfacing Basler Cameras with ROS 2`